 Taylor Bridgens, Marine Monitoring Officer at DEFA, tells us about a natural phenomenon that happened this year in our waters:

-The Isle of Man's coastline experienced an orange algal bloom, a striking natural phenomenon attributed to the presence of a microscopic marine algae, Noctiluca scintillans, commonly referred to as "sea sparkle" or “fire of the sea”.
+The Isle of Man's eastern coastline recently experienced an orange algal bloom, a striking phenomenon attributed to the presence of a microscopic marine algae called Noctiluca scintillans, commonly referred to as "sea sparkle" or “fire of the sea”.

-This event has captivated residents and visitors alike with its unusual orange/reddish hue in the water.
-The bloom was first reported on 15 July 2024 in close proximity to Loch Promenade in Douglas and was no longer visible in the area on 17 July2024.
+This event has drawn the attention of residents and visitors alike with its unusual orange/reddish hue in the water.
+The bloom was first reported on July 15th around Douglas loch promenade and was no longer visible in the area on July 17th.
 The Isle of Man commonly experiences “sea sparkle” on the east coast of the Island in late June and July, with reports in 2018, 2019 and 2021.

-While Noctiluca scintillans is not toxic to humans, these blooms can be classed as a harmful algal bloom under certain conditions due to potential marine impacts.
+While Noctiluca scintillans is non-toxic to humans, these blooms can be classed as a harmful algal bloom under certain conditions due to potential marine impacts.
+Public are recommended to avoid swimming through any areas of discoloured water, although nontoxic to humans, in rare occurrences it can cause skin irritation or respiratory discomfort in sensitive individuals.

 What is Sea Sparkle - Noctiluca scintillans?

-Noctiluca scintillans is a single-celled marine organism that thrives in coastal waters around the world.
-This dinoflagellate is unique for its ability to produce bioluminescence, emitting a blue-green light when agitated by waves or movement in the water, leading to its nickname, "sea sparkle".
+Noctiluca scintillans is dinoflagellate species, a single-celled microscopic algae, that thrives in coastal waters around the world.
+This phytoplankton species is interesting as it does not photosynthesis, but rather feeds on other marine microscopic organisms.
+Additionally, Noctiluca scintillans is notable for its ability to produce bioluminescence, emitting a blue-green light when agitated by waves or movement in the water, leading to its nickname of "sea sparkle".

-The orange and red coloration of the water is due to the high concentration of Noctiluca scintillans.
-This species can appear orange due to the ingestion and accumulation of prey items that contain high levels of carotenoid pigments, resulting in a distinct orange and reddish hue.
-In this orange/reddish state, Noctiluca scintillans, exhibit reduced bioluminescent activity.
+Noctiluca scintillans can appear orange due to the ingestion and accumulation of prey items that contain high levels of carotenoid pigments, resulting in a distinct orange and reddish hue that can discolour the water.
+In this orange/reddish state Noctiluca scintillans exhibits reduced bioluminescent activity.

 Marine implications: